“DOES MY RECRUITER HATE ME?

 Simply put, recruiters have one primary function: fill jobs.
 This is a far more complex task than you realize.
 Organizations retain recruiters to identify the best candidates for their open positions.
 The employer pays a fee to the recruiter to make a successful match.
 That means the employer is the client—not you.

 Filling a search has many moving parts.
 First, recruiters invest a significant amount of time working with the client to develop an accurate full-picture job posting.
-This ensures the right talent is identified and prevents candidates from pursuing a role that differs from the one he applied for.
-Next, recruiters invest extensive hours connecting with potential candidates—searching their talent pool for both active and passive professionals who possess the right combination of skills, experience and cultural fit.
-Once a group of qualified candidates is identified, the recruiter works with them and the employer to arrange interviews, manage follow up meetings, act as the go between candidates and the employer, conduct reference checks, and (hopefully) serve as a guide during the offer.
+This ensures the right talent is identified and prevents candidates from pursuing a role that differs from the one they applied for.
+Next, recruiters invest extensive hours connecting with potential candidates—searching their talent pool for both active and passive professionals who possess the right combination of skills, experience, and cultural fit.
+Once a group of qualified candidates is identified, the recruiter works with them and the employer to arrange interviews, manage follow-up meetings, act as the go-between candidates and the employer, conduct reference checks, and (hopefully) serve as a guide during the offer.
 Managing both sides of the recruitment process ensures both parties are happy with the final result.

 To make this process easier for everyone involved, heed the wise words of Jerry Maguire: “Help me, help you!”